schleising/web-push-tester/docs/index.md

     To send a push notification with the title "Test", message "This is a test" and urgency "normal" run the following command:

     ```bash
-    $ python main.py --title "Test" --message "This is a test" --urgency "normal"
+    $ python main.py --title "Test" --message "This is a test" --ttl 3600 --urgency "normal"
     ```

 ## Command line arguments